darrellsuggs/darrell.thoughts/_posts/2025-07-20-m0001-married-moments-whack-a-mole.md

 group: Life and Relationships
 ---

-My wife and I view daily life as a never ending game of whack-a-mole.
+Daily life as a never ending game of whack-a-mole.

+My wife and I discuss this frequently.

 Describe the fair game.
 ...